top of page

 NE corner of 103rd & 1 mile W of 68th St

 Allegan book p.
-23. Photo of school on p.
-23. Originally called Sheffer School.
-In 1970 there were no students enrolled.
-Converted into a residence.
+23 with photo of school.
+Originally called Sheffer School.
+Closed in 1952.
+Converted into a residence

 Allegan